-Are you interested in studying abroad or in coming to KTH as an exchange student or master student?
-There are several opportunities for students with disabilities to receive support during your studies.
+Are you interested in studying abroad or coming to KTH as an exchange or master's student?
+There are several opportunities for students with disabilities to receive support during their studies.

 For KTH students interested in studying abroad

-Keep in mind that you might need to prepare a medical certificate or speech therapist statement in English before departure.
-If you need a certificate that shows what support you have at KTH, you can contact Funka and request a certificate in English or Swedish.
+Remember that you might need to prepare a medical certificate or speech therapist statement in English before departure.
+If you need a certificate showing your support at KTH, you can contact Funka and request a certificate in English or Swedish.

 If you have a physical disability and you might need accessibility adaptations in the physical environment or if you need sign language interpretation during your studies, it's important that you contact your international coordinator and Funka at KTH well in advance, to hear what opportunities there are at the different universities.

-There are a number of different scholarships and grants to apply for when studying abroad.
+There are several different scholarships and grants to apply for when studying abroad.
 There is also extra financial support for any additional costs to apply for students with disabilities.
-Information about funding for exchange studies

 For students coming to KTH from abroad